-WOBURN, MA—November 26, 2001—Covaris, Inc. announced today an innovation in sample preparation for proteomics; the science of the protein content of whole cells or tissues.
+WOBURN, MA—November 26, 2001—Covaris, LLC. announced today an innovation in sample preparation for proteomics; the science of the protein content of whole cells or tissues.
 The proteomics industry is expected to become at least as significant as the genomics market and predicted to grow to $2.5 billion by 2005.
 The new system is called the E100.
 This is a dedicated instrument using Covaris’ enabling technologies for High-Throughput Screening.
 “Researchers at biotechnology, genomics and pharmaceutical companies using our proprietary extraction and dissolution technologies can dramatically improve the throughput speed, increase recoveries and reduce the variability of results in numerous types of biological samples” said James Laugharn, President of Covaris.
 Furthermore Mr. Laugharn said that “The E100 is an ideal sample preparation station for laboratories using high-throughput protein factory technologies.
 After all, in high-throughput biology, metabolic profile variations should come from the samples, not from one of the processes to prepare the samples.”

 As both analytical technologies become more sensitive and robotic controls allow higher sample processing throughput, demands on quality sample preparation become more important.
 The Covaris E100 instrument may become an industry standard to provide a novel, mechanical control of a currently uncontrolled process as High-Throughput applications that require controlled extracting, mixing, dissolving or resuspending can be standardized with the Covaris technology.